SensorLogicInc/snodar-releases/user_guides/gateway_snodar_migration_guide.md

 2. Click the `Register` button to force the Gateway to upgrade firmware.
 This will allow the Gateway to access the new server endpoint and download the latest firmware.

+> Note:
+> Ignore any old functionality alerts about an "active group link key" or "Cloud Mobile Link"

 ![](images/mobile_cloud_register.PNG)

 3. Watch the Gateway LEDs, as the BLE LED will breifly go Cyan then turn Magenta while it is downloading firmware.
 The download will take 4-78 minutes.
 If it is successful the unit will reboot itself, so both LEDs will turn off then come up as RED.
 The LTE LED should go Green in less than 30 seconds.